AEYCEN/QuickArmorSwap/README.md

 Once QuickArmorSwap has been successfully started, go into the game and into an active session (single player or multiplayer).
 Don't change the ui scaling or the keybind to open the inventory while QuickArmorSwap is running.

+> ❗ **Important: Because the feature of the automatic mouseclick coordinate calculation is not implemented yet, you need to adjust the values "first_click_coordinates" and "second_click_coordinates" in the settings.txt file to your fitting.**
+>
+> For that, you need to press the hotkey ingame and look where the mouseclicks happen.
+> - If they are too far right, you have to reduce the value of the numbers *in front of* the commas by the same factor.
+> - If the clicks are too far up, you need to reduce the value of the numbers *behind* the commas by the same factor

 If you did the inventory preparations described in [In-Game preparations](#-in-game-preparations) you can now hit your hotkey and enjoy the magic.

 > ❕ As soon as the macro has been started, there must be no strong mouse movement during the process, otherwise the macro cannot be executed correctly.